asifrasheed6/ArchLinux-Install/README.md

 Feel free to [email me](mailto:asif@linuxmail.org) if you have any issues.

-<b>Warning:</b> This is not an [official tutorial](https://wiki.archlinux.org/index.php/installation_guide).
+**Warning:** This is not an [official tutorial](https://wiki.archlinux.org/index.php/installation_guide).

-<b>Note:</b> The desktop I'm installing is KDM plasma, feel free to change that in the source code before you install.
+**Note:** The desktop I'm installing is KDM plasma, feel free to change that in the source code before you install.